haimam/k8s-training/modules/02-key-concepts/03-deployments/README.md

 In real-world examples we won't run wordpress and mysql containers in one pod.

-Usually, you will have separate deploymet object for each one of these applications.
+Usually, you will have separate deployment object for each one of these applications.

 Let's split the pod definition from a few exercises before into separate deployment files.